-Considering the business plan, Management believes that obligations will be paid as planned, and that the cash flow generation will be appropriate to meet its obligations in the foreseeable future.
+Considering the business plan, Management believes that payments of obligations will be made as planned and that cash generation will be adequate to meet obligations in the foreseeable future.

 However, if the business plan is not successful, the Company's current controlling shareholders have formally committed to continue supporting the Company in all actions required for continuity, including the commitment to allocate additional resources in sufficient amount.